 All support persons must meet the requirements below.

-- All visitors who wish to enter a Mass General Brigham hospital or doctor’s office must comply with the new Massachusetts travel order.
+- All essential visitors/support persons who wish to enter a Mass General Brigham hospital or doctor’s office must comply with the Massachusetts travel order.
 Visitors from "restricted" states must fill out a Massachusetts Travel Form.
 Visitors also must quarantine for 14 days or produce a COVID-negative test result.
 Please visit Mass.gov for more details.
 There are limited exceptions for "essential visitors."
 (Patients seeking care also are exempt from the travel order.)

-- All visitors must be screened for symptoms of possible COVID-19 infection (fever, cough, shortness of breath, sore throat, chills, myalgia, or new onset of loss of taste or smell).
-No visitors with any symptoms may be permitted into the hospital.
-Visitors with active COVID-19 infection will not be permitted.
-Visitors on the day of the visit can use the Mass General Brigham Prescreen tool or complete a screening in person.
+- All essential visitors/support persons will be screened for symptoms of possible COVID-19 infection (fever, cough, shortness of breath, sore throat, chills, myalgia, or new onset of loss of taste or smell).
+No visitors/support persons with any symptoms are allowed.
+Visitors (essential and non-essential) and support persons with active COVID-19 infection will not be permitted.
+Essential visitors/support persons on the day of the visit can use the Mass General Brigham Prescreen tool or complete a screening in person.

-- All visitors are required to wear a hospital-issued mask at all times while in the hospital; non-hospital masks or other personal protective equipment are not permitted.
+- All essential visitors/support persons must wear a hospital-issued mask at all times while in the hospital; non-hospital masks or other personal protective equipment are not permitted.
 All visitors (essential and non-essential) and support persons must perform hand hygiene upon entry to the facility.

-- Visitors will not be permitted if the visitation poses a significant infection control risk to the patients, visitor, or staff.
+- Essential visitors/support persons will not be permitted if the visitation poses a significant infection control risk to the patients, visitor, or staff.